Religion of the Shang dynasty: Imperial and modern legacy

-The later Chinese god Shangdi, appearing as the supreme deity in Confucian and Taoist classics of the Eastern Han (25 – 220 AD), was derived from the Shang theology of their high god Di.
-The word Shangdi is sometimes used to refer to the Jade Emperor of Taoism, and it may also be employed as the Chinese name for the Christian God – a tradition initiated by Matteo Ricci in the 16th century AD.
+The later Chinese god Shangdi, the supreme deity in Confucian and Taoist classics of the Eastern Han (25 – 220 AD), was derived from the Shang theology of their high god Di.
+The term Shangdi is sometimes used to refer to the Jade Emperor of Taoism, and later was employed as the Chinese name for the Christian God – a tradition initiated by the Jesuit missionary Matteo Ricci in the 16th century AD.

 The worship of the first Shang dynastic ancestor, Da Yi, only terminated with the start of the Eastern Han.
 Some Shang nature spirits including the Mother of the West and Mother of the East possibly evolved into Han deities, such as the Taoist Queen Mother of the West and King Father of the East.
 They might also have evolved into Changxi and Xihe, whom Han lore mentioned as wives of the purported Shang progenitor Di Jun (i.e. Emperor Ku).

-The Shang practice of pyromantic divination continued to the Han era and lasted even further, with an oracle bone dated to the Tang period (618 – 907 AD).
+Shang pyromancy continued to the Han era and lasted even further, with an oracle bone dated to the Tang period (618 – 907 AD).
 The Shang sexagenary cycle persisted for over three millennia in China, and, due to their former status as client states of China, countries such as Vietnam, Korea and Japan also adopted the system.
 (Note: For example, the annual Lunar New Year's Eve CCTV New Year's Gala has continued to announce the sexagenary term of the upcoming year.)
 The legacy of the particular significance afforded to males by the Shang can be seen in contemporary Chinese culture, with families expecting sons more than daughters.

 During the reign of the Song dynasty (960 – 1279 AD) emperor Huizong (1100 – 1126 AD), the imperial government initiated attempts to revive the Shang-Zhou ritual system.
 Particularly, emperor Huizong opened up state institutions for manufacturing bronze vessels modelled after that of the Shang ritual bronzes, which had been excavated by Song antiquarians earlier.

 Other legacies that the Shang left to later periods include ancestor worship, the role of divination in politics, as well as the patrimonial state where religion and politics were interwoven together.
 Their religion exerted considerable influence even on the secular sphere during Imperial times.